Proposition 64 (Marijuana Offenses) FAQ

 1. Legal – you may be eligible to have the record sealed and destroyed

-2. An infraction – you may be eligible to have the case reduced to an infraction
+2. An infraction – you may be eligible to have the case reclassified as an infraction

-3. A misdemeanor – if you were convicted previously of a felony, you may be eligible to have the case reduced to a misdemeanor
+3. A misdemeanor – if you were convicted previously of a felony, you may be eligible to have the case reclassified as a misdemeanor

-4. A felony – the case is not eligible to be reduced.
+4. A felony – the case is not eligible to be reclassified.

 No – it only applies to sex offenders required to register under Penal Code section 290(c).
 There are people who are required to register for other reasons.
 We encourage you to talk with a lawyer to find out if this applies to you.